 Can Delta 8 Make You Fail a Drug Test?

 Yes, using Delta 8 products can absolutely cause a positive result for THC on a drug test.
 This is due to the fact that Delta 8 produces the same metabolites as regular Delta 9 THC that can trigger a positive test.

 As with any cannabis-derived product, your chances of testing positive depend on a variety of factors including duration of use, the type of test and your body chemistry.

 But the bottom line is that you should not use Delta 8 or any cannabis product if you are unwilling to accept the risk of testing positive on a drug test.
 In the case of Delta 8 specifically, the risk is high.

 The legality of Delta 8 in the United States is currently a topic of much debate.
 The 2018 Farm Bill which was signed into law in December 2018 explicitly legalized all derivatives and extracts from the hemp plant.
 To be legally classifed as being from hemp, the levels of Delta 9 THC must be less than 0.3% on a dry weight basis.

 What remains unclear is the classification of Delta 8 not only in terms of the 2018 Farm Bill but also subsequent rules from the Drug Enforcement Administration (DEA).
 Specifically, it’s not clear whether Delta 8 should be treated as being synthetically-derived or classfied the same as Delta 9 THC.
-There is hope that there will be more definitive clarifications coming in 2021.
+There is hope that there will be more definitive clarifications coming in the months ahead.